vijaynimmana/devTinder/src/readme.md

 always handle adding data to the DB in try and catch check wether the data is stored in the Document it not.

+difffernces between js object and JSON use of express json() middleware saving data in DB dynamically